What is a Sphynx cat?

 About a decade later, two separate sets of hairless kittens were unexpectedly born in Toronto and in Minnesota.
 These kittens were each separately outcrossed with Devon Rex and Cornish Rex cats, and most of today’s Sphynx cats are descended from these litters.

 Hairlessness is a naturally-occurring genetic mutation.
-It turns out that that hairlessness is a mutation in the same gene that produces the curly coats of the Devon and Cornish Rexes.
+It turns out that that hairlessness is a mutation in the same gene that produces the curly coats of the Devon Rex (but not the Cornish Rex).

 Note that the Sphynx is not related to other hairless breeds like the Peterbald and Donskoy, which are the result of different genetic mutations and have different temperaments.